aconstlink/aconstlink/README.md

 I used to work professionally as a software developer.
 Since my first child was born and a few shattered dreams downstream, things went south programming wise.
 But I try to code as much as possible during the time I have a day and share things here!

+I need to take a little break for some time.
+The kids are demanding a little bit more time...

 <!--
 **aconstlink/aconstlink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.